pretix/pretix-docs/docs/tutorial/event.md

 ## Event-level Dashboard

 Now that we have created our event, we have access to all possible options for the event.
-We can visit the event-level dashboard by clicking the :btn:pretix.eu: button in the top left and then selecting the event we just created in the list titled "your upcoming events".
+We can visit the event-level dashboard by clicking the :btn:pretix.eu: button in the top left corner and then selecting the event we just created in the list titled "your upcoming events".
 The event-level dashboard gives us an overview of the event's basic information and status.
 It allows us to leave an internal comment for ourselves and our team and it logs recent changes.